 At the point B, just before the left turn, AA slows down and incidentally sees that the lights are passing "behind the two first poplars" (report).
-In December, these poplars have no leaves and the luminous panels are visible through the branches.
+In December, these poplars have no leaves and the branches are visible in front of the luminous panels.
 AA is sharply observing the UAP, since he told the first investigator: "I evaluated its apparent height to 2/3 of the height of the trees and its apparent length did correspond to the distance that separated these trees."
-This is schematically indicated on his sketch (figure 3c) and is practically equivalent to a measurement.
+This is indicated on his sketch (figure 3c) and is equivalent to a measurement.
 It results from a fortunate coincidence, but also from the curiosity and presence of mind of the observer.